jalombar/starsmasher/docs/source/using/running.rst

 previous one.
 If one is present when a run starts, it is used automatically.
 You can also restart from any snapshot by renaming it to ``restartrad.sph``.

+A restart is not only a way to recover from a crash.
+It is also how settings are changed part-way through a calculation, since ``sph.input`` is reread every
+time: artificial viscosity can be turned off, the output interval changed, or an orbital jump armed once you have seen how the first passage went.
+See :doc:`jumping_ahead`.

 .. note::

    Output files are numbered per stage, not per rank.
 A fresh run writes